jworth/testclass/course/content/en/class1/info.md

 published: true
 content_type: title
 optional: false
-title: Week 1
+title: Evidence
-description: This week we learn about photography in the wild
+description: Learning about the role of evidence in telling your story
 ---